Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ImmigrationIndustry & CommerceSettlements & Settlers.

 Location.
 39° 29.687′ N, 76° 41.325′ W. Marker is in Cockeysville, Maryland, in Baltimore County.
 It is in Hunt Valley.
-Marker can be reached from Kurtz Lane.
+It can be reached from Kurtz Lane.
 Touch for map.
 Marker is at or near this postal address: 13593 Kurtz Ln, Cockeysville MD 21030, United States of America.
 Touch for directions.

 Furnace Operations - Labor Marker image.
 Click for full size.

-Photographed By Adam Margolis, December 30, 2022
+Photographed by Adam Margolis, December 30, 2022

 2. Furnace Operations - Labor Marker